 As well as the class teacher, at least two other members of staff will be identified to provide support for the child as and when needed.
 This should ensure there is always a member of staff available to speak with them.

 The SENCOs, the class teacher and the other designated support staff will agree to talk about the death in the same way with the child.
 They will use factual language instead of ‘passed away’ or ‘lost’.
 This is important to help children deal with their grief and understand the finality of their loved ones death.

+Further support will be accessed via Child Bereavement UK if it is felt that the child requires this to help them through the grief process.

 A Bereavement Fact File (see Appendix) will be produced through consultation with the family.
 This will include key dates and anniversaries to be remembered throughout the child’s education such as birthdays of their loved one.
 This Fact File will be shared with all staff and be passed to each teacher as the child moves through the school.
 Key dates will be recorded on the online school calendar to ensure that staff remember and are prepared to offer support to the child.
 These Fact Files will also be passed to the child’s new school should they leave or when they transfer to secondary school.
 Grief does not go away and it is important that everybody working with the child is aware of their background.